famendola1/Worksheet-Digitalization/README.md

 Deleting a student means removing them from the course, which means that the student still exists.
 This means a student can exist even if they have been deleted from all courses.
 The student can still be added to a course again, because there student data still exists.

 ### Import and Export
-You can find examples of a file to import and an example exported file in the example file.
+You can find examples of a file to import and an example exported file in the examples folder.
 ## Architecture

 ### Admin Simplified